Clan Rattray

 Clan Rattray is a Highland Scottish clan.

 History

 Origins of the clan

 The name Rattray is taken from the barony of Rattray in Perthshire.
-This barony was in their possession from the 307 AD, and derived from Constantine.
-The Rattray estate includes the ruins of a rath-treif, a combination of Gaelic and Cymric words meaning “hill fort.”
+This barony has been in their possession since the eleventh century.
+The Rattray estate includes the ruins of a pict rath-tref or fort dwelling.
+It stands on a sandy mound which is associated by local tradition with Pagan rites.

+The first recorded Laird of Rattray was Alan who witnessed charters by William the Lion and Alexander II of Scotland.

 Wars of Scottish Independence

 During the Wars of Scottish Independence, Alan's grandson, Eustace Rattray, was captured at the Battle of Dunbar (1296) and taken to England as a prisoner.
 Eustace's son was Adam Rattray who swore fealty to Edward I of England, appearing on the Ragman Rolls of 1296.
 Adam was succeeded by his son, Alexander Rattray, who was amongst the barons who sat in the Parliament at Ayr to determine the succession to the throne in 1315.
 Alexander was succeeded by his brother, Eustace, the sixth Laird of Rattray, who was accused of being involved in a plot to depose Robert the Bruce, but he was later acquitted.